RichardAth/Projects/BigIntCalculator/readme.txt

 existing factors that are multiples of that factor are split into two factors.
 If this process creates equal factors they are merged.

-Step 1: if number to factor is > than the the square of the largest prime used in trial division, check if the number is a perfect power +/- 1 and if so attempt to factorise it.
+Step 1: if number to factor is > than the the square of the largest prime to be used in trial division, check if the number is a perfect power +/- 1 and if so attempt to factorise it.
 This step may return factors that are not prime factors.

 Step 2: Try to factorise each factor (there may already be more than 1) by trial division using a list of primes.
-If a factor is found that is less than the cube of the largest prime used, and has no factors in the prime list, and the factor is not prime (in this case the factor can only have two prime factors) factorise it using Pollard's Rho algorithm.
+If a factor is found that is:
+    less than the cube of the largest prime used and has no factors in the list of primes, and the factor is not prime
+(in this case the factor can only have two prime factors) factorise it using Pollard's Rho algorithm.

 Step 3: For each factor that is not already known to be prime:
 A. If the factor is a perfect power replace it with the number which is the root